 Lower-Odor Solvent-Based Spray Paint

 There are two ways to approach solvent-based spray paints if you want to lower your VOC exposure.
 You can look at the options that have either safer solvents or faster drying solvents, or follow the guidelines below on setting aside the item for the full curing/offgassing time.

-Be sure to up your PPE here to the full recommendations and only spray these outside.
+Be sure to up your Personal Protective Equipment (PPE) here to the full recommendations and only spray these outside.

 I personally would not feel comfortable with children spraying these themselves, but they can be safe for furniture and decor items intended for kids’ rooms once fully cured and offgassed.

 1. Loop Colors Graffiti Spray Paint (Less Toxic Solvents)

 This 100% acrylic, fast-drying spray paint, is free of aromatic compounds (made with safer solvents).
 It’s marketed for graffiti, murals, and other spray painting projects for artists.

 The solvents contained are free of aromatic compounds like xylene, benzene, and toluene.
 Benzene and toluene are Prop 65 chemicals.

 The primary solvents listed are: hydrocarbons C3-C4 (propane, butane, isobutane), and acetone.
 It also lists ethyl acetate, n-butyl acetate, and 2-methoxy-1-methylethyl acetate.
 None of those solvents are Prop 65 chemicals.
 In this sense, it could be possible to say that this is less toxic than some other options.